-2"x2" board for ATtiny85, with SMD and through-hole prototyping spaceDesigned by Azzy's Electronics, Ships from United States of America
+2"x2" board for ATtiny85, with SMD and through-hole prototyping spaceDesigned by Azzy's Electronics in United States of America

 What is it?
 This is a project board for use with an ATtiny85 (or '13, '25 or '45) .
 This provides an outline for the ATtiny85 in either SOIC-8 or DIP-8.
 Each outline has its own 1206 bypass cap.
 It...Read More…